Sleuth supports the deployment of a previously deployed code revision, otherwise know as a rollback.

 It's not too uncommon for a team to deploy a code change and then realize, after some time, that the change isn't behaving how they intended.
 The most common strategy to deal with this is to roll-forward, making a quick fix for the new error.
 However, sometimes it's too difficult to make a quick fix and you decide to revert to the last known good code revision.

-- Tag the rollback deploy with the tag
+- Register the new deploy as a rollback and tag it with the tag